javito350/Longest-Common-Subsequence--LCS--Finder-project/writing/reflection.md

 - `poetry run lcsfinder --algorithmtype recursive --startsize 1 --runs 2 --datatype ints --strategy double`

+This run tests the recursive algorithm with integer data using the doubling strategy.
+It evaluates the algorithm's performance for small input sizes to highlight its inefficiency as input size grows.

 ```text
 output
 Benchmarking Tool for LCS Computation